AndrewCRMartin/findpdbabs/README.md

 ### First run only

 **If you are running the software for the first time**, you need to prepare the data files for `findpdbabs` to use.

+You will need

+- A directory containing known antibody structure Fvs (e.g. from AbDb)

-Simply ensure you are ine the `dataprep/findpdbabs` directory and type:
+Simply ensure you are
+ine the `dataprep/findpdbabs` directory and type:

 ```